lanliwz/photo_gps_location_tagger/README.md

 You can customize the behavior of the Photo GPS Location Tagger program by modifying the config.ini file.
 Here are some important configuration options:

 photo_directory: Path to the directory containing the photos to be tagged.
-gps_data_file: Path to the GPS data source file (e.g., Goole timeline json file).
+gps_data_file: Path to the GPS data source file (e.g., Google timeline json file).

 Contributing